SOS Home :: Records Services :: Missouri State Archives :: Programs & Projects :: Civil War Records from the St. Louis Circuit Court

 that has been found in the collection.

-Oversized records are removed from the case files and stored separately in appropriate-sized folders and boxes to permit flattening, provide proper safe storage and handling, and access.
+Oversized records were removed from the case files and stored separately in appropriate-sized folders and boxes to permit flattening, provide proper safe storage and handling, and access.
 Cross-references to the separated material are printed on alkaline paper and placed in the folders from which documents are removed.

-Cases are verified against existing original court indices and record books.
+Cases were verified against existing original court indices and record books.
 Each folder is labeled with the following information: record group, court type, series, year, term of court, case file number, plaintiff(s), defendant(s), cause of action, attorneys, notes (verdict, judgment, or final resolution, etc.), box and folder numbers.

 All case files are housed in archival folders and document cases.